trimstray/nginx-admins-handbook/README.md

 When I was studying architecture of HTTP servers I became interested in NGINX.
 I found a lot of information about it but I've never found one guide that covers the most important things in suitable form.
 I was a little disappointed.

-I was interested in everything: NGINX's internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but all documents treated the subject lightly.
+I was interested in everything: NGINX's internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but for me all documents treated the subject lightly.

-Of course, I know that we also have great resources like [Official Documentation](https://nginx.org/en/docs/), [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html), [Nginx Guts](http://www.nginxguts.com/) or [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html).
+Of course, I know that we also have great resources like [Official Documentation](https://nginx.org/en/docs/), [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html), [Nginx Guts](http://www.nginxguts.com/), or [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html).
 These are definitely the best assets for us and in the first place you should seek help there.

 For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 That's why I created this repository.

-  > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments).
-Many of these refer to external resources.
+  > This handbook is a collection of rules, helpers, notes, papers, best practices, and recommendations gathered and used by me (also in production environments).
+Many of them refer to external resources.

+There are a lot of things you can do to improve NGINX server and this guide will attempt to cover as many of them as possible.

 Throughout this handbook you will explore the many features and capabilities of the NGINX.
 You'll find out, for example, how to testing the performance or how to resolve debugging problems.
 You will learn configuration guidelines, security design patterns, ways to handle common issues and how to stay out of them.

 In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX server.
 They give us insight into NGINX's internals also.

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
-I created it in the hope that it will be useful especially for System Administrators and WebOps.
+I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.
 I think it can also be a good complement to official documentations.

 I did my best to make this handbook a single and consistent.
 Of course, I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.

-Before you start remember about the two most important things:
+Before you start, remember about the two most important things:

   > **`Do not follow guides just to get 100% of something.
 Think about what you actually do at your server!`**